CassRai/CassRai/README.md

 I am a first year Computer Science student at the Univeristy of Leicester!

 - 🤖: I am interested in Artificial Intelligence and Robotics.
-- 🏑 I play badminton and  I am also in my University's mixed hockey team
+- 🏑 I play badminton and  I am also in my University's mixed hockey team.
-- 📖 I love to read especially classics
+- 📖 I love to read - especially classics.
 - 🎼 Constantly listening to music - particuarly 80s, 90s and 00s hits!